canonical/lxd/doc/remotes.md

 ### Global (per-system)
 By default the global configuration file is kept in `/etc/lxc/config.yml` or in `LXD_GLOBAL_CONF` if defined.
 The configuration file can be manually edited to add global remotes.
-Certificates for those remotes should be stored inside the `servercerts` directory (e.g. /etc/lxc/servercerts/) and match the remote name (e.g. `foo.crt`).
+Certificates for those remotes should be stored inside the `servercerts` directory (e.g. `/etc/lxc/servercerts/`) and match the remote name (e.g. `foo.crt`).

-An example config is below:
+An example configuration is below:
 ```
 remotes:
   foo: